Bin Wang, Ph.D.

 - Chu YY, Yam C, Chen MK, Chan LC, Xiao M, Wei YK, Yamaguchi H, Lee PC, Han Y, Nie L, Sun X, Moulder SL, Hess KR, Wang B, Hsu JL, Hortobagyi GN, Litton J, Chang JT, Hung MC.
 Blocking c-Met and EGFR reverses acquired resistance of PARP inhibitors in triple-negative breast cancer.
 Am J Cancer Res 10(2):648-661, 2020. e-Pub 2020.
 PMID: 32195033.

-- Wu X, Liu S, Sagum C, Chen J, Singh R, Chaturevedi A, Horton JR, Cheng X, Bedford MT and Wang B. Crosstalk between Lys63- and Lys11-polyubiquitin signaling at DNA damage sites is driven by Cezanne.
-Genes Dev 33:1702-1717, 2019.
+- Wu X, Liu S, Sagum C, Chen J, Singh R, Chaturevedi A, Horton JR, Cheng X, Bedford MT, Wang B. Crosstalk between Lys63- and Lys11-polyubiquitin signaling at DNA damage sites is driven by Cezanne. *Co-corresponding author.
+Genes Dev 33:1702-1717, 2019. e-Pub 2019.
 PMID: 31699778.

-- Kitami K, Kitami M, Kaku M, Wang B and Komatsu Y. BRCA1 and BRCA2 tumor suppressors in neural crest cells are essential for craniofacial bone development.
-PLOS Genetics 14(5):1007340, 2018.
+- Kitami K, Kitami M, Kaku M, Wang B, Komatsu Y. BRCA1 and BRCA2 tumor suppressors in neural crest cells are essential for craniofacial bone development.
+PLOS Genetics 14(5):1007340, 2018. e-Pub 2018.

 - Xu S, Wu X, Wu L, Castillo A, Liu J, Atkinson E, Paul A, Su D, Schlacher K, Komatsu Y, You MJ, Wang B. Abro1 maintains genome stability and limits replication stress by protecting replication fork stability.
-Genes Dev 31(14):1469-1482, 2017.
+Genes Dev 31(14):1469-1482, 2017. e-Pub 2017.
 PMID: 28860160.

 - Paul A, Wang B. RNF8- and Ube2S-Dependent Ubiquitin Lysine 11-Linkage Modification in Response to DNA Damage.
-Mol Cell 66(4):458-472, 2017.
+Mol Cell 66(4):458-472, 2017. e-Pub 2017.
 PMID: 28525740.

 - Wu Q, Paul A, Su D, Mehmood S, Foo TK, Ochi T, Bunting EL, Xia B, Robinson CV, Wang B, Blunder TL.
 Structure of BRCA1-BRCT/Abraxas Complex Reveals Phosphorylation-Dependent BRCT Dimerization at DNA Damage Sites. *Co-corresponding authors.
 Mol Cell 61(3):434-48, 2016. e-Pub 2016.
 PMID: 26778126.

-- Ling H, Hu X, Li S, Qiao F, Yao L, Cao Z, Li K, Ye F, Wang B*, Shao Z*.
-Evaluation of BRCA1 associated A complex with triple negative breast cancer susceptibility in Chinese women. *Co-corresponding authors.
-Oncotarget 7(9):9759-72, 2016.
+- Ling H, Hu X, Li S, Qiao F, Yao L, Cao Z, Li K, Ye F, Wang B, Shao Z. Evaluation of BRCA1 associated A complex with triple negative breast cancer susceptibility in Chinese women. *Co-corresponding authors.
+Oncotarget 7(9):9759-72, 2016. e-Pub 2016.

 - Castillo A, Paul A, Sun B, Huang TH, Wang Y, Yazinski SA, Tyler J, Li L, You MJ, Zou L, Yao J, Wang B. The BRCA1-Interacting Protein Abraxas Is Required for Genomic Stability and Tumor Suppression.
 Cell Rep 8(3):807-17, 2014. e-Pub 2014.
 PMID: 25066119.

-- Desai S, Ding M, Wang B, Lu Z, Zhao Q, Shaw K, Yung WKA, Weinstein, Tan M, Yao J..
-Tissue-specific isoform switch and DNA hypomethylation of the PKM2 gene in human cancer.
+- Desai S, Ding M, Wang B, Lu Z, Zhao Q, Shaw K, Yung WKA, Weinstein, Tan M, Yao J. Tissue-specific isoform switch and DNA hypomethylation of the PKM2 gene in human cancer.
 Oncotarget 5(18):8202-10, 2013. e-Pub 2013.

 - Tian F, Sharma S, Zou J, Lin SY, Wang B, Rezvani K, Wang H, Parvin JD, Ludwig T, Canman CE, Zhang D. BRCA1 promotes the ubiquitination of PCNA and recruitment of translesion polymerases in response to replication blockade.
 Proc Natl Acad Sci U S A 110(33):13558-63, 2013. e-Pub 2013.
 PMID: 23901102.